Things to do

 Wineglass Bay is part of the Freycinet Peninsula, an outcrop of wild, pristine coastland on Tasmania's east coast.
 Encompassed within the Freycinet National Park, it is considered one of the world’s top ten beaches.
 Nestled in the iconic Hazards range and bordered with pink granite peaks, Wineglass Bay is the most photographed view in the entirety of our island state.

-Wineglass Bay state is located on the picturesque waterfront of Moulting Lagoon - a vast wetland of exceptional natural beauty situated at the northern tip of Great Oyster Bay, on Tasmania's stunning East Coast.
+Wineglass Bay Estate is located on the picturesque waterfront of Moulting Lagoon - a vast wetland of exceptional natural beauty situated at the northern tip of Great Oyster Bay, on Tasmania's stunning East Coast.
 This wetland is renowned for its rare and significant collection of wetland plants and animals, supporting an abundance of aquatic species and waterfowl.

 Food & Drink